NorthernMan54/homebridge-hampton-bay/README.md

 ## Optional settings

 * dimmable  - Is the light dimmable, defaults to false
 * light     - Does the fan support a light, defaults to true
 * out       - out setting for IR Blaster, defaults to 1
+* fanName   - Name for fan device
+* lightName - Name for light device

 # Finding remote code for your remote / fan